1. Home

 report_file,

-The above create_report() function generates part2_rdp_intel_vs_amd.xlsx Excel report file with format/style defined in part2_rdp_report_template.xlsx and data that we pass to the function.
+The render_template() function above generates part2_rdp_intel_vs_amd.xlsx Excel report file with format/style defined in part2_rdp_report_template.xlsx and data that we pass to the function.
 With the default parameter, the part2_rdp_intel_vs_amd.xlsx file will be open automatically.

-Developers can control the Excel instance by passing in an xlwings App instance.
+Developers can control the Excel instance with the xlwings App instance.
 For example, to run the report in a separate and hidden instance of Excel.
 This is a useful feature if Developers aim to create an application that runs as a background service to generate reports daily, monthly, or weekly based on the business requirements.

 template_file,